Tyrone Taylor Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 21st in MLB.

-- The Cubs' 4.22 team ERA ranks 16th among all MLB pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 16th across all league pitching staffs.

-- In his most recent outing on Wednesday against the Detroit Tigers, the righty threw 5 2/3 innings, allowing four earned runs while surrendering four hits.
+- In his most recent outing on Thursday against the Pittsburgh Pirates, the left-hander tossed six innings, allowing two earned runs while surrendering six hits.

-- The 31-year-old has put up an ERA of 5.60, with 7.8 strikeouts per nine innings, in 23 games this season.
-Opponents are hitting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.